johnrearden/clarity/README.md

 6. **Code Optimization**: AI provided suggestions for optimizing code structure and improving performance, particularly in JavaScript functions.

-It's important to note that while AI was a valuable tool in the development process, all final decisions and implementations were made by the developer.
+It's important to note that while AI was a valuable tool in the development process, all final decisions and implementations were made by myself.
 The AI served as a guide and collaborator, enhancing the development process rather than replacing human creativity and decision-making.
+Here is a messsage from Claude regarding our planning process.
+[Meassage from ClaudeAi](./planning-resources/message-from-claude.md)